ystia/yorc/doc/bootstrap.rst

   * ``--yorc_port`` Yorc HTTP REST API port (default 8800)
   * ``--yorc_private_key_file`` Path to ssh private key accessible locally
   * ``--yorc_workers_number`` Number of Yorc workers handling bootstrap deployment tasks (default 30)

-In addition, similarly to the configuration of infrastructures in ``yorc server`` command described at :ref:`Infrastructures Configuration <infrastructures_configuration>`, you can use options to define infrastructure and on-demand resources configuration values, for example :

-  * ``--infrastructure_openstack_auth_url`` allows to define the authentication URL of an OpenStack infrastructure.

 The option ``--resources_zip`` is an advanced usage option allowing you to change the bootstrap deployment description.
 You need to clone first the Yorc source code repository at